Quick Wedge Overview – CLICK!

 Q: Can I use my insurance in The Wedge?

 A: No. However you can ask your insurer to reimburse you for the cost.
+The insurer may or may not do so, and is not obligated to do so.
 Wedge doctors practice independently and contract directly with you, the patient.
 They have no relationship and do not contract with any insurers.
 Patients pay by cash, check or charge according to the transparent price structure of the independently-operated practice.
-If you have out-of-network coverage, you may seek reimbursement from your insurer for out-of-network care as allowed under the contract you have with your insurer.
-If you have a Health Savings Account (HSA), you may use it to cover your costs or get reimbursed for care.
+If you have out-of-network coverage, you may choose to seek reimbursement from your insurer for out-of-network care as allowed under the contract you have with your insurer.
+If you have a Health Savings Account (HSA), you may be able to use it to cover your costs or get reimbursed for care.
+However, some insurers require a medical code for reimbursement.
+Patients using a Wedge practice may ask the Wedge practice to provide a billing code but should not expect the practice to do so.
+Part of being an affordable, interference-free, cash-based practice is not participating in the insurance coding system or acquiring the expense necessary to find the codes and use the system.

-NOTE: Many people will never reach the high deductibles now common under the Obamacare-based price structure.
+NOTE: Many people will never reach the high deductibles now common under the expensive Affordable Care Act based price structure.
 Wedge practices offer patients a more affordable option for care.
-In short, you will likely get more care for your dollar and have more money left over in your pocket.
+In short, you will likely get more care for your dollar and have more money left over in your pocket even if you do not receive a reimbursement from your insurer.

 Q: What if I have Medicare or Medicaid?